The translation of this document is outdated.

 2) the administrative structure of the local government;

-3) the city or municipality council committees, their
+3) the council committees, their numerical composition,

-numerical composition, competence and organisation of
+competence and organisation of activities;

-municipality council and the committees thereof;
+and the committees thereof;

 5) the procedures for the preparation of draft local